Best gaming console in 2024: every major system tested and ranked

 Buy it if...

-You have a good Steam library: If you already use Steam on PC, then you're likely to own a good number of games that would be supported by the Steam Deck.
+You have a good Steam library: If you already use Steam on PC, then you're likely to own a good number of games that would be supported by the Steam Deck OLED.

 Don't buy it if

-If you're looking for a powerful gaming PC that can be tucked in your bag (or a large pocket), the Steam Deck is well worth considering.
-It's as powerful as a high-end gaming laptop, but its portability and price make for an overall enticing package.
+If you're looking for a formidable gaming PC that can be tucked in your bag (or a very, very large pocket), the Steam Deck OLED is well worth considering.
+The latest Steam Deck revision is a big improvement on the existing formula, offering an enhanced 90Hz OLED display with all the same brilliant design that made that made the original model so compelling.

-The Steam Deck is available to purchase via Valve's Steam client .
-The library of games players can get their hands on is absolutely enormous as the list of Steam Deck Verified titles continues to grow.
-Some of these even include ports of games originally released on consoles, such as Spider-Man: Miles Morales, offering another way to play popular AAA games on the go.
+The Steam Deck OLED is available to purchase via Valve's Steam client .
+The library of games that you can get your hands on for it is absolutely enormous too, as the list of Steam Deck Verified titles continues to grow.
+Some of these even include ports of games originally released on consoles, such as Spider-Man: Miles Morales, offering another way to play popular AAA games.

-The Steam Deck operates using a modified version of the Linux operating system, which means that it can be docked to a compatible laptop docking station in order to use it as a complete Linux PC, so there's some versatility there.
+The Steam Deck is powered by a modified version of the Linux operating system, which means that it can be docked to a compatible laptop docking station in order to use it as a complete Linux PC, so there's some versatility there.
 However, the use of the Linus OS also means that you can't expect every game to run without issues, but there are definitely enough Steam Deck Verified games to keep you busy.

 Best gaming console for retro gamers